input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-10-21.md

 ### WALLETS AND SERVICES

-The **Daedalus** team released Daedalus v.5.1.0 and is now upgrading dependencies with critical vulnerabilities.
+The **Daedalus** team released Daedalus v.5.1.0 and is now working on dependency upgrades.

 Work is ongoing on **Lace** desktop development.
 The team resolved wallet restoration issues and started moving traces of the bridge component for cardano-wallet.